tatami-inc/tatami/README.md

 ```

 If you're not using CMake, the simple approach is to just copy the files - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
+If you want to read Matrix Market files, you'll also need to add the [**buffin**](https://github.com/clusterfork/buffin) header-only library to the compiler's search path.

 ## TODO